abeekuharmony/alx-system_engineering-devops/0x00-shell_basics/README.md

 ALX SE Shell basics Project
-0 ls prints the absolute path name of the current working directory.
+0 pwd prints the absolute path name of the current working directory.
-1 cd/root
+1 ls Display the contents list of your current directory.